 What is Medicare?

-Medicare is a federal health insurance program that gives you access to specific coverage and benefits.
+Medicare basics, a federal health insurance program that gives you access to specific coverage and benefits.
 Medicare is different from health insurance you may have had before.
 It offers you a variety of coverage options — and it has key enrollment dates and guidelines you need to follow.
 We’re here to help you make sense of it all.

 How is Medicare Different From Other Health Insurance?